-n) epartment will approve or deny a petition within 180 days after its sion during the biannual petition period.
-(Section 45 of the Act) Emergency rulemaking at 39 Ill.
-Reg, effective, for a maximum of 150 days) SUBP ART B: QUALIFYING PATIENTS AND DESIGNATED CAREGIVERS Design n 946.2 nated C RGENC aregive plication for Registry Identification Card for Qualifying Patients and ers a) medica sympto qualify lifying patient who has been issued a written certification who seeks to use all cannabis for palliative or therapeutic benefit to treat or alleviate the oms associated with for the patient's debilitating condition, and the ring patient's designated caregiver, when applicable, shall register with the treat on forms and in a manner prescribed by the Department. b) To qua alify for a registry identification card, a qualifying patient shall: 1) Be a resident of the State of Illinois, as defined in subsection (c), at the time of application and remain a resident during participation in the program; 2) Have a qualifying medical condition for which the use of medial cannabis will provide help with treating or alleviating the pain, nausea, and other symptoms associated with the condition; 3) Have a signed, written certification for the use of medical cannabis meeting the requirements of this Part; 4) Complete the fingerprint-based background check and not have been convicted of an excluded offense as specified under Section 10(1) 25(b) of the Act; and
+(Source: Amended by Emergency rulemaking at 40 Ill.
+Reg. , effective , for a maximum of 150 days)

+SUBPART B: QUALIFYING PATIENTS AND DESIGNATED CAREGIVERS

+Section 946.200 Application for Registry Identification Card for Qualifying Patients and Designated Caregivers EMERGENCY

+- a) A qualifying patient who has been issued a written certification who seeks to use medical cannabis for palliative or therapeutic benefit to treat or alleviate the symptoms associated with the patient's debilitating condition, and the qualifying patient's designated caregiver, when applicable, shall register with the Department on forms and in a manner prescribed by the Department. - b) To qualify for a registry identification card, a qualifying patient shall: - 1) Be a resident of the State of Illinois, as defined in subsection (c), at the time of application and remain a resident during participation in the program; - 2) Have a qualifying medical condition for which the use of medical cannabis will provide help with treating or alleviating the pain, nausea and other symptoms associated with the condition or be diagnosed with a terminal illness;